rpi-iot-projects/Team-14-Real-Time-Environment-Monitoring-System-for-Greenhouses/README.md

 ---

-This system provides a reliable, secure, and user-friendly solution for greenhouse monitoring, with potential for future integration with autonomous control systems.
+This system provides a reliable and secure solution for greenhouse monitoring, with potential for future integration with autonomous control systems.